 6.2 The Disciplinary Committee shall consult the Academic Administrator on the practicality of the proposed penalty before agreeing its final decision.

-6.3 The Disciplinary Committee shall consist of four senior members at least two of whom (including the member appointed Chair) shall be teaching fellows holding a University or College post, and excluding the Dean and the Subject and/or Supervising Tutor(s)/College Adviser/Supervisor of the student.
+6.3 The Disciplinary Committee shall consist of four senior members at least one of whom shall be a teaching fellow holding a University or College post, and excluding the Dean and the Subject and/or Supervising Tutor(s)/College Adviser/Supervisor of the student.
 The Principal shall appoint one of the members to act as Chair of the Committee.

 6.4 The Committee’s hearing shall take place as soon as practicable; normally within one week of the Dean’s informing the Principal.
 The Committee will proceeds as follows: